Forgive me, I'm about to go on a rant.

 I hate alkaline batteries.
 They make my skin crawl.
 If I see one around the office, I immediately throw it away.
 Have you gone a few weeks without a headache?
 Put an alkaline battery in a trail camera - it will solve that!

 I know many of you use alkalines in your trailcams, maybe even some of you haven't had issues with it.
-Just wait, it will happen.
+Just wait, it will happen with constant alkaline battery use.

 We deal with 100's if not a 1,000's of trail camera warranties every year.
 50% of the problems are caused by inadequate power supply.
 Which simply means, you put "brand new" alkaline batteries in the camera and one of the batteries was dead right out of the package and now the camera doesn't work.